hmrc/translation/README.md

 # Notes:
  1. Messages.en is the definitive hand-crafted list of messages in the project, so never auto generated.
  2. csv file is generated from messages.en, plus matched cy content, from tracked csv file (when available).
- 3. When generating new csv, if cy line is found in old csv?, compare line in csv with line in messages.en.
-Outcome: [New message / Message changed / Already translated]
+ 3. When generating new csv, if cy line is found in old csv?, it will compare the English message in csv with line in messages.en.
+This will result in the one of the outcomes: Message changed / Already translated.
  4. Messages.cy is always a straight generation from a csv file.
 New/Untranslated En messages are ignored (for now).